BarnegatShellfish.org

 Barnegat Bay

-For one thing, they are not fish.
+For one thing, they are not exactly fish.
 They have no vertebrate (backbone).
-They do not have scales or fins and some can swim, most cannot.
+They do not have scales or fins and few species can swim, most cannot.

 Mollusks - include clams, oysters, mussels, conch, snails and scallops.